DanielCiccC/DanielCiccC.github.io/BISM3205/notes/lecture2.md

 Australian Secret Intelligence Service, the Australian Signals Directorate, and State and Territory Police forces.
 - **Responsible officer**: ATAR or a TAN may be issued by the head (or delegate) of each agency above.
-ATCN may only be issued by the Attorney-General
+A TCN may only be issued by the Attorney-General
 - b: The use of the powers is connected to the safeguarding of national security or (for State/Territory/Commonwealth Police) the enforcing of criminal law so far as it relates to serious Australian or foreign offences (defined as punishable by a maximum term of 3 years imprisonment,